A message for prospective students from Dr. Kat Linaker, director of the Chiropractic program.

 Congratulations!
 Your decision to pursue a doctor of chiropractic degree is the beginning of a very challenging and rewarding career.
 Now you must decide what college will best fit your needs as you pursue your degree.
 I am honored that you are considering D'Youville College.
 Here are the things that I think you should know about D'Youville College and its chiropractic program as you consider your college options.

 Second, D'Youville College was founded by the Grey Nuns over 100 years ago in response to a need for a women's college in Western New York.
 D'Youville College continues to provide service to those in need as part of our heritage.
 Our chiropractic clinical experience therefore includes opportunities for community outreach.
-Our interns provide care to underserved populations at Good Neighbors Health Care Center and are involved in periodic clinical outreaches such as the Extreme Home Makeover episode that occurred here in Buffalo in 2010.
+Our interns provide care to underserved populations and are involved in periodic clinical outreaches such as the Extreme Home Makeover episode that occurred here in Buffalo in 2010.
 These unique clinical settings provide our students with valuable service learning experiences that will help them become successful, caring chiropractors who will contribute to their communities throughout their careers.

-I think that these three items are perhaps the most important things I can point out in this note.
 If you are interested in learning more about our unique program, please feel free to contact me directly.
 I will be happy to answer any questions you have about D'Youville College's chiropractic program or, if you prefer, please come for a campus visit.

 In closing, I would like to repeat D'Youville College's mission statement as it effectively captures the spirit in which we strive to deliver the chiropractic program: